CliMA/ClimaUtilities.jl/docs/src/inputs.md

 what date range needs to be repeated.
 For example, if `period = Dates.Month(1)` and `repeat_date = Dates.Date(1993, 11)`, November 1993 will be repeated.

+!!! warn

+    While `PeriodicCalendar` is described as an extrapolation boundary condition, it may also change the data used during the time period where data is available.
+    For example, take the case where data from 2000 to 2020 is available, and we have `period = Dates.Year(1)` and `repeat_date = Dates.Date(2000)`.
+The data from 2000 will be repeated for *every year of the simulation* - outside of the 2000-2020 range where data is available, but also for every year within that range.
+    In this sense, `PeriodicCalendar` is not a true boundary condition only.

 The two inputs are not required.
 When they are not provided, `ClimaUtilities` will assume that the input data constitutes one period and use that.
 For example, if the data is defined from `t0` to `t1` (e.g., 1 and 5), interpolating